k-szuster/luci-access-control/README.md

 To build the package OpenWrt
 -----------------------------------
-The package is designed to be huilt on OpenWrt-CC, for any target (it is architecture independent).
+The package is designed to be huilt on OpenWrt-DD/Lede, for any target (it is architecture independent).

 - Place folder luci-access-control into your